ipfs/specs/src/http-gateways/trustless-gateway.md

 Trustless Gateways operating in P2P contexts SHOULD NOT recursively search for content.

-In P2P networks, gateways typically serve as block stores for specific peers or content, rather than attempting to locate content across the entire network.
-Content discovery is handled separately by the P2P layer (e.g., Amino DHT, delegated routing), not by individual HTTP gateways.

 Gateways that do not have content locally SHOULD return `404 Not Found` rather than attempting to fetch from other gateways or peers.
-This allows clients to efficiently query multiple gateways in parallel and discover which ones have the content cached.

 :::note

-This behavior aligns with the non-recursive gateway model where gateways serve only cached or pre-fetched content.
+In P2P networks, gateways serve as block stores for specific peers or content, rather than attempting to locate content across the entire network.
+Content discovery is handled by the P2P layer (e.g., Amino DHT, delegated routing), not by individual HTTP gateways.
 Clients are responsible for content routing and choosing which gateways to query.

+Returning `404 Not Found` for missing content allows clients to efficiently query multiple gateways in parallel and discover which ones have the content cached.
 See also the [`Cache-Control: only-if-cached`](#cache-control-only-if-cached-request-header) header for client-side control of this behavior.

 :::